awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

    If you're having trouble running the sample app, review [Troubleshooting problems with the sample app](gs-device-troubleshoot.md)\.

    You can also add the `--verbosity Debug` parameter to the command line so the sample app displays detailed messages about what it’s doing\.
 That information might provide you the help you need to correct the problem\.

 ------
 #### [ JavaScript ]

 **To install and run the sample app**

 1. In your command line window, navigate to the `~/aws-iot-device-sdk-js-v2/samples/node/pub_sub` directory that the SDK created and install the sample app by using these commands\.
+The command `npm install` will invoke the `aws-crt` library build that can take a few minutes to complete\.

    ```
    cd ~/aws-iot-device-sdk-js-v2/samples/node/pub_sub